CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailaddress.md

 ### Known Limitations

-Currently, if the `ToString()` method is used on a EmailAddress, then its Full Name will be returned; instead of a representation of the data within the EmailAddress.
+Currently, if the `ToString()` method is used on a `EmailAddress`, then its Full Name will be returned; instead of a representation of the data within the `EmailAddress`.

 In future this limitation may be removed.